top of page

 Through Form and Momentum, 2017Hofstra University

-Created for 12 dancers this work makes a dynamic spatial design that spotlights an array of large sweeping movements and small gestural actions.
+A dance made for 12 dancers, this work has a dynamic spatial design that spotlights an array of large sweeping movements and small gestural actions.

 Video Link: https://www.youtube.com/watch?v=NLxqyLc78EQ